 So, is virtual surround even worth it?

-The answer is most definitely yes, as long as you don’t pay too much for headphones that push virtual surround as the main marketing point, since hardware has very little to do with the quality of virtual surround.
+The answer is most definitely yes, as long as you don’t pay too much for headphones that push virtual surround as the main marketing point since the hardware has very little to do with the quality of virtual surround.
 Any set of headphones can offer virtual surround, even though some might be designed to enhance it somewhat.

 The only type of headphones that can actually excel at giving you better spatial awareness are the open-back headphones.
 They do not trap the sound inside the ear-cups but let a portion of it escape, which results in a more natural audio experience.